-Thanksgiving, Christmas and New Years are not complete without one million lights brightening the holidays at the 10th annual Big, Bright Light Show, Nov.
-23, 2015-Jan.
-3, 2016.
+Thanksgiving, Christmas and New Years Day are not complete without one million lights brightening the holidays at the 14th annual Big, Bright Light Show, Nov.
+25, 2019-Jan.
+5, 2020.

 This annual event has everything needed to bring families closer for the holidays.
 You have the entire season to do so.

-For more details on the 2015 Big, Bright Light Show, visit the Metro Parent calendar.
+For more details on the 2019 Big, Bright Light Show – plus information on other holiday displays and more family fun things to do this weekend – visit the Metro Parent calendar.

 This post was originally published in 2016 and is updated regularly.